® Shipping

 Carburetors

 All carburetors are returned to you using FedEx.
 Large, heavy, expensive boxes is their forte.
 I don't use UPS and I don't use the Post Office (USPS).
-Don't trust your carbs to USPS.
+You really don't want to trust your carbs to USPS.

 USPS